Surrey Inclusion and Additional Needs Partnership Strategy (2023 to 2026)

 What works well

 Surrey County Council's Inclusion Strategy 2022 sets out ten objectives that our Partnership is working towards.
-It's adopted inclusion statement, based on UNESCO statement of inclusion, is: 'Inclusion is a process of addressing and responding to the diversity of needs of all children and young people through increasing participation in learning, by cultures and communities, and reducing exclusion with and from education'.
+It's adopted inclusion statement, based on United Nations Educational, Scientific and Cultural Organisation (UNESCO) statement of inclusion, is: 'Inclusion is a process of addressing and responding to the diversity of needs of all children and young people through increasing participation in learning, by cultures and communities, and reducing exclusion with and from education'.
 It is about inclusion in its widest sense, from celebrating diversity to ensuring accessibility to co-producing services with parents and broader stakeholders.

 We have a successful Healthy Schools Programme, driven by our Health and Wellbeing Strategy, which works with schools across the county to ensure an inclusive and 'healthy' culture.
 Our programme has a dedicated online presence and employs a robust approach to communications and support ensuring that it is recognised and embedded as a systemic and valued resource.
 It also develops and provides training and information events for parents, carers, and partners as well as schools and internal services and publishes guidance documents in addition to the Surrey Healthy Schools Self Evaluation Tool.